vmware/photon/docs/tdnf.md

 In the minimal version of Photon OS, you can manage packages by using yum, but you must install it first by running the following tdnf command as root:

-	tndf install yum
+	tdnf install yum

-## How to configure a repository
+## How to Configure a Repository

-Photon OS comes with a prconfigured repository called `photon-iso` that resides in `\etc\yum.repos.d.` If you receive an access error message when working with the `photon-iso` repository, it is probably because you do not have the Photon OS ISO mounted.
+Photon OS comes with a preconfigured repository called `photon-iso` that resides in `\etc\yum.repos.d.` If you receive an access error message when working with the `photon-iso` repository, it is probably because you do not have the Photon OS ISO mounted.
 Mount the ISO and the run the following command to update the metadata for all known repositories, including `photon-iso`:

 	mount /dev/cdrom /media/cdrom
 	tdnf makecache